 The Force USA G12 spotter arms are 15 inches long, just like the ones on the G6 and G9.
 If they were just a bit longer — like the G3’s 17.5” spotter arms — it would be perfect.
 I usually take a fairly large step back when walking the weight out since I’m used to squatting in a full power rack.
 If I do the same walkout on the G12, I end up with the bar just past the end of the spotters at the bottom of the range of motion…

 …Of course, the solution to this is easy.
 You just have to do a shorter walkout.
 It may be slightly annoying at first because you’ll be closer to the uprights.
 But you’ll get used to it within a couples sessions.

-The Monster G12 comes with a pair of j-hooks for racking and unracking the barbell on power rack exercises.
+The Force USA G12 comes with a pair of j-hooks for racking and unracking the barbell on power rack exercises.

 The j-hooks have a protective rubber insert just like the safety spotter arms.
 It lays across the top surface of the lower portion of each j-hook where you rack the bar.
 It helps prevent scratches or dings to the bar’s finish and knurling.